Azure-Samples/azure-search-power-skills/Vision/ImageSimilarity/README.md

 To run this PowerSkill you will need:
 * docker
 * An Azure Blob storage container
-* A provisioned Azure Cognitive Search (ACS) instance
+* A provisioned Azure AI Search instance
 * A provisioned Azure Container Registry
-* A Cognitive Services key in the region you deploy ACS to
+* A AI Services key in the region you deploy AI Search to

 Below is a full working example that you can get working end to end on sample data.